A Note on Quantum-Secure PRPs: Preliminaries

-\paragraph{Quantum-accessible Oracles.} We will implement an oracle $O:\Xs\rightarrow\Ys$ by a unitary transformation $\Om$ where where $+:\Xs\times\Xs\rightarrow\Xs$ is some group operation on $\Xs$.
+where $+:\Xs\times\Xs\rightarrow\Xs$ is some group operation on $\Xs$.
 Suppose we have a quantum algorithm that makes quantum queries to oracles $O_1,...,O_q$.
 Let $|\psi_0\rangle$ be the input state of the algorithm, and let $\Um_0,...,\Um_q$ be the unitary transformations applied between queries.
 Note that the transformations $\Um_i$ are themselves possibly the products of many simpler unitary transformations.
 The final state of the algorithm will be

 We can also have an algorithm make classical queries to $O_i$.
 In this case, the input to the oracle is measured before applying the transformation $\Om_i$.
 We call a quantum oracle algorithm efficient if the number of queries $q$ is a polyomial, and each of the transformations $\Um_i$ between queries can be written as the product polynomially many unitary transformations from some fixed basis set.